 A model that is too complex and demanding is likely to face resistance – and even resentment – from those responsible for inputting the data.
 Simplicity is important if you want to increase buy-in to the forecasting process.

-This, of course, goes against the first three ingredients of a successful model, you should bear this balancing act in mind when pitching our fourth ingredient against one, two and three… We’ll be exploring complexity versus simplicity further in the near future.
+This, of course, goes against the first three ingredients of a successful model, you should bear this balancing act in mind when pitching our fourth ingredient against one, two and three… We explore complexity versus simplicity further in Part 2 of this series.

 Designing a forecast model takes time and thought, but get it right and you stand to reduce costs, increase accuracy, improve buy-in and enhance decision-making.
 The resulting forecasts will make discussions easier and more comprehensive, with confidence in the logic behind the data and assumptions.

 By partnering with a pharma-focused forecasting consultancy, like J + D, you can design a robust, long-lasting forecast model that will deliver successful outcomes for your company and its products.